canonHu/625test/README.md

 # webpack
-this is a unity webpack package.
+this is a unity webpack+vue+vuex+vue-loader package.